letsencrypt/cp-cps/CPS.md

 ### 4.9.6 Revocation checking requirement for relying parties

-Relying parties must verify the validity of certificates via CRL or OCSP prior to relying on certificates.
+Relying parties should verify the validity of certificates via CRL or OCSP prior to relying on certificates.
 Relying Parties who cannot or choose not to check certificate expiration or revocation status, but decide to rely on a certificate anyway, do so at their own risk.

 See Section 4.5.2.